checkedc/checkedc-clang/README.md

 6. Make sure to set the following CMake flag to enable clang in your builds:
   `-DLLVM_ENABLE_PROJECTS=clang`

-## Compiler source code update

-On January 25, 2019, we updated to LLVM/clang sources from January 16, 2019.
-If you are building the Checked C clang compiler from source code, we suggest you do a clean build by deleting your cmake object directory.

 ## We are hiring.

 We have a position available for a